GreatJiweix/DmmlTiSV/README.md

 sh convert.sh
 ```

-Then we extract the features of the speech signal, save it in npy format, or directly end-to-end training.
+Then we extract the features of the speech signal, save it in npy format.

 ```
 python convert_wav_to_npy.py